Background

 Unilateral linear pigmented purpura

-Schamberg disease is the most common subtype with a symptomatic varient, itching purpura of Loewenthal, characterized by abrupt onset and severe itching.
-Ezematid-like purpura is also considered to be a symptomatic variant of Schamberg disease.
+Schamberg disease is the most common subtype with a symptomatic variant, itching purpura of Loewenthal, characterized by abrupt onset and severe itching.
+Eczematidlike purpura is also considered to be a symptomatic variant of Schamberg disease.
 [1]

 Granulomatous pigmented purpuric dermatosis (GPPD) is a rare subtype.
-It is distinguished from other subtypes by inflammatory infiltrate that can extend to the mid or deep dermis and the admixed lymphocytic infiltrate is mainly composed of CD8+ T-cells.
+It is distinguished from other subtypes by an inflammatory infiltrate that can extend to the middle or deep dermis, and the admixed lymphocytic infiltrate is mainly composed of CD8+ T cells.
 [2]

 Pathophysiology

-The etiology is unknown.
+The cause is unknown.
 Several cofactors have been reported that appear to influence disease presentation, including hypertension, diabetes mellitus, venous stasis, strenuous exercise, gravitational dependency, capillary fragility, focal infections, and chemical ingestion.
-[3] Alcohol use may be related to the development of Schamberg disease, especially is cases resulting in liver disease.
+[3] Alcohol use may be related to the development of Schamberg disease, especially in cases resulting in liver disease.
 [1]

-Early onset disease may sometimes be associated with platelet-storage defects.
+Early-onset disease may sometimes be associated with defects in platelet storage.
 [5]

 Etiology

-The cause of pigmented purpuric dermatoses is unknown.
+The etiology of pigmented purpuric dermatoses is unknown.
 Rare familial cases of Schamberg disease and Majocchi disease have been reported in the literature, implying a genetic cause in a minority of patients.

 Epidemiology

-During a 10-month period, the author's United Kingdom hospital-based dermatology practice, which serves a population of 300,000 persons, identified only 10 such cases.
-Five cases were diagnosed as having lichen aureus, and the remainder had more extensive capillaritis.
+In one hospital-based dermatology practice in the United Kingdom, which served a population of 300,000 persons, only 10 cases of pigmented purpuric dermatosis were identified over a 10-month period.
+Five patients were diagnosed as having lichen aureus, and the remainder had more extensive capillaritis.

 Persons of any race can be affected by pigmented purpuric dermatoses.